 - Experience: Our lead mitral valve surgeon, James Gammie, MD, performs hundreds of repairs a year.
 Overall, our mitral valve team performs two and a half times as many repairs as any other program in Maryland.
 More experience means better outcomes for our patients.

 - Teamwork: Heart center specialists covering all aspects of mitral valve care meet weekly to discuss who may benefit from surgery and who will likely not.
 This helps us make the best recommendation.

-- Treatment choices: We offer minimally invasive surgical repair that leave behind smaller incisions, with our lead surgeon, Dr. Gammie, completing more than 350 of these in his career.
+- Treatment choices: We offer minimally-invasive surgical repair that leave behind smaller incisions.
 For patients who cannot undergo traditional surgery, we offer catheter-based repairs.
 (Learn more about transcatheter mitral valve repair.)
 When repairs are not possible, we can replace the valve with the latest artificial valve.

 How Mitral Valve Surgery Works